api-platform/docs/deployment/kubernetes.md

     helm version

-If you are using version 2.x follow this [guid to migrating Helm to v3](https://helm.sh/docs/topics/v2_v3_migration/#helm)
+If you are using version 2.x follow this [guide to migrate Helm to v3](https://helm.sh/docs/topics/v2_v3_migration/#helm)

 ### 2. Firstly you need to update helm dependencies by running